ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2021.12.15.md

 ### Next Sprint will include a FRIDAY

 ### Timekeeper also moderates voting room
-We didnt get to test it yet.
+We didn't get to test it yet.
 We should try this at the next opportunity.

 ### Move some documentation into repos as to wiki?